gvwilson/thirdbit/src/fiction/santas/index.md

 First,
-mummies are generally (ex-)royalty, while zombies tend to have been idiots who went into the basement after dark despite the strange sounds they heard or didn't run fast enough when someone shouted,
+mummies are generally (ex-)royalty, while zombies tend to have been idiots who went into the basement after dark despite the growling and gnawing sounds or stopped to ask, "Who?" when someone yelled, "Look out, here they come!"
-"Look out, they're coming!"

 Second,
 mummies are created through a complex multi-step process